LightKone/Yggdrasil/Yggdrasil-LowLevelLib/README.md

 ### Demos

 This project offers 5 demos to test the basic functionalities of the project.
-These demos are Sender and Receiver applicatios.
+These demos are Sender and Receiver applications.
 In order to test connectivity they should be used in pairs.

 We provide the following demos:

 * Sender
 * Receiver
 * SenderBrute